dj-wong/who-edited-my-code/README.md

 npm run gen-data "${Path to git repo}"
 ```

-If you would like to generate the class structure or the user dictionary separately use:
+If you would like to generate the class structure or the repo data separately use:
 ```
-npm run generate-class-structure "${PATH_TO_GIT_REPO}" npm run generate-user-dictionary "${PATH_TO_GIT_REPO}"
+npm run generate-class-structure "${PATH_TO_GIT_REPO}" npm run generate-repo-data "${PATH_TO_GIT_REPO}"
 ```

 To launch the webapp to visualize your data: